volojs/volo/README.md

     npm install -g volo

+If you get an error when running that command, and it contains this line somwhere in it:

+    npm ERR!
+Please try running this command again as root/Administrator.

+You will need to run the install via sudo:

+    sudo npm install -g volo

 ## Usage

 volo can use GitHub to retrieve code, so one of the core concepts when using